Skip to main content

 Product Management Dark Patterns

-In our talk Neha Datt and I challenge the definition of “good” when it comes to product practices and demonstrate what antidotes one can be applied to avoid such undesirable or detrimental consequences, that can easily arise when we think we are doing the right thing, but get a bit to zealous, too eager or apply them without really ‘thinking it through’.
+In our talk for the 2024 Agile on the Beach conference Neha Datt and I challenge the definition of “good” when it comes to product practices and demonstrate what antidotes one can be applied to avoid such undesirable or detrimental consequences, that can easily arise when we think we are doing the right thing, but get a bit to zealous, too eager or apply them without really ‘thinking it through’.

 Download (PDF)